 The data showed that the average consumer paid far more attention to the superficial aspects of a site, such as visual cues, than to its content.
-For example, nearly half of all consumers (46.1%) assessed the credibility of sites based in part on the appeal of the overall visual design of a site, including layout, typography, font size and color schemes.
+For example, nearly half of all consumers (46.1%) assessed the credibility of sites based, in part, on the appeal of the visual design, including layout, typography, font size, and color schemes.

 Key takeaway: Great design gets people to trust you and to stick around.
 Poor design creates mistrust and makes people leave.

 For first impressions, visual appeal even beats usability.

 A study examined the effects of visual appeal and usability on user performance and satisfaction with a website.

 Users completed different tasks on websites which varied in visual appeal (high and low) and usability (high and low).
 Results showed that first impressions are most influenced by the visual appeal of the site.

 Users gave high “usability and interest ratings” to sites with high appeal and low “usability and interest ratings” to sites with

 Key takeaway: Invest in design.
 It’s what matters the most for pulling users in.
 Funny enough, great visual design will lead to higher usability ratings, and actual usability will matter much less.